tomSawkins/typed-get-prop/README.md

     const leadActor = getProp(movie, 'cast', 0);
     ```

-2. Also `typed-get-prop` will complain at design/compile-time if you try to access a property of a typed object that doesn't exist in the model.
+2. Unlike most (if not all?) other property getter libraries on NPM, `typed-get-prop` will complain at design/compile-time if you try to access a property of a typed object that doesn't exist in the model.

     ```typescript
     const movie: Movie = {